micro/network/docs/README.md

 ## Overview

-The power of collaborative development has been restricted to trusted environments within organisations.
+The power of collaborative development has mostly been restricted to trusted environments within organisations.
 These platforms unlock incredible productivity and compounding value with every new service added.
 They provide an always-on runtime and known developer workflow for engineers to collaborate on.
-And they offer a single point of consumption to the outside world.
 This has largely been difficult to achieve outside of organisations.

 The Micro network looks to solve this problem by creating a shared global services network.
 In an attempt to aggregate power using a crowdsourced approach, Micro will enable users to run their own nodes that offer services